kubernetes/enhancements/keps/sig-apps/2804-consolidate-workload-controllers-status/README.md

 ###### What happens if we reenable the feature if it was previously rolled back?

-The DaemonSet, StatefulSet controller starts respecting the `progressDeadlineSeconds` again.
+The controllers start updating the new workload conditions again.

 ###### Are there any tests for feature enablement/disablement?